 Optimising Content for AI Discoverability in 10 Steps

-1. Section-Based and Content Organization
+Step 2: Section-Based Content Organization

+Content for AI works best when divided into independent, self-contained sections.
+Each section should focus on one specific topic or concept.
 AI systems don’t analyze entire pages at once.
 They extract individual chunks of content to answer user queries.
 This means every section must make sense without requiring context from other parts of the page.

 Structure each section with these elements: